ISO Certification

 What is ISO 9002 certification?

-ISO 9002 is a quality management system in the ISO 9000 series that consists of specific guidelines for installation, production, and Servicing.
-It is much more focused on quality assurance without a new design and specifications for the development of a new product.
-It consists of almost all ISO 9001 guidelines and guides on how to apply the quality management system requirements of ISO 9001.
+ISO 9002 is a quality management system in the ISO 9000 series that consists of specific guidelines for installation, production, and servicing.
+It was much more focused on quality assurance, without new design and specifications for the development of new products.
+ISO 9002 consisted of almost all ISO 9001 guidelines and provided guidance on how to apply the quality management system requirements of ISO 9001.

 ISO 9001 and ISO 9002 are both quality management standards that aim to improve organizational performance, but they serve different purposes.
 Let’s analyze their minute differences in detail.